-You can see how that would be problematic and how developing a recipe for One Dozen Chocolate Chip Cookies is wise.
+You can see how that would be problematic and how developing a recipe for Small Batch Chocolate Chip Cookies is wise.
 Yes, people, I just said it, I am wise. lol, I kid.
 Although I have more years in me than I’d like to think about wisdom remains elusive.

 So let’s just talk about the things I have figured out.
-One Dozen Chocolate Chip Cookies no mixer required.
+This Small Batch Chocolate Chip Cookies makes one dozen and there is no mixer required.
 Creaming butter gives cookies an almost divine quality.
 However, what gives me as a mama of two great joy is to develop a recipe my girls can make more or less by themselves.
 Without any squabbling about whose on mixer duty.

 You will see that I put a note about sugars in the recipe.
 Think for a second before choosing your ideal ratio!
 A softer cookie lover should choose a ratio of 1/2 cup brown sugar to 1/4 cup white sugar and someone looking for a crunchier cookie should go the other way.
 For that chewy balance it is 1/4 cup + 2 tbsp of each.
 Another trick?
 Bake your cookies just until the centres are set.
 This will give a chewier cookie.

 Oh and PS my Pakistani/Middle Eastern friends, granulated sugar in North America is coarser than that in other parts of the world.
 If you are baking these there then please do grind it first or use caster sugar!

 - 1/2 cup granulated sugar

 - 1/4 cup dark brown sugar

 - 1 1/8 cup all purpose flour (1 cup + 2 tbsp)

 - 1/2 cup chocolate chips

 Melt butter halfway in a medium mixing bowl